Kintore Way Nursery School

 We have members of staff who are trained to deliver the following evidenced based interventions:

-SEN/D support staff have received SALT training in intensive interaction, use of people games and commenting on play.
+Our staff have received SALT training in intensive interaction, use of people games and visuals and Bucket Time.
 We also arrange for staff to attend Speech and Language Therapy sessions and groups to observe the strategies used so that they can be replicated with individual children in nursery.

 What outside agencies does the school work collaboratively with?

 We regularly work with the following agencies to support individual children with special educational needs and /or disabilities:

 Early Years Autism Team, visual impairment team, occupational therapy, physiotherapy, hearing impairment team, speech and language therapy, educational psychology, KIDS, early help, social care, paediatric team.
 Whenever possible, we incorporate the targets professionals have set for your child into the provision we offer him/her.

 What does the nursery do to promote children’s social, emotional and mental health and wellbeing?